nailanawshaba/nsolid-graphite/README.md

 storage-address.
 If host is not specified, the default is localhost.
 The host may be a hostname or IPv4 address.

-When the `--tags` option is used, the metrics sent to statsd will be modified to include the tags value associated with the N|Solid instance the metric originated from.
-If the tags associated with an N|Solid instance are `tag-A`, `tag-B`, and `tag-C`, the metrics will have the following string appended to
-them:

-    |#tag-A,tag-B,tag-C

-Tag suffixes are an extension to graphite and not supported by all graphite servers.

 examples
 ================================================================================